Ori Yogev

 Ori Yogev (אורי יוגב; born November 3, 1960) is an Israeli businessman who served as the appointed head of the Budget Division in the Ministry of Finance between 2002 and 2004.
-Between 2009 and 2010 he served as Chairman of the Israel National Economic Council Advisory Committee.
+Between 2009 and 2010, he served as Chairman of the Israel National Economic Council Advisory Committee.
 From 2013 to 2017 Yogev served as director of the Government Companies Authority.
+Yogev is one of the founders and the Chairman of the Aluma Infrastructure Investment Fund.
 Yogev lives in Modi'in-Maccabim-Re'ut and is married with five children.

 Biography

 Yogev was born in Safed to parents who worked in the public sector.
 His father worked in the Department of Agriculture and his mother worked for the Tel Aviv Municipality.
 His childhood was spent in Haifa and Tel Aviv where he attended the Alliance High School.
 In the IDF he served as a captain in the Intelligence Corps.

 Yogev has a Bachelor of Arts in Economics from Tel Aviv University and a Master of Arts cum laude in Economics from The Hebrew University of Jerusalem.
 He began his career in the Ministry of Finance at age 26 working as a referent in the area of subsidies and government imports.
 Within a year, he was appointed senior adviser to the director of The Ministry of Finance, a position he held until leaving in 1990.

 Between 1990 and 1993 Yogev managed the Jerusalem district as Vice-President of "Ha Magen" insurance company.
 Between 1993 and 2001 he was CEO of 'Ha'saneh' insurance company downsized.
 Between 1994 and 1997 he served as CEO of 'Omni Food' Brands, a 'Domino's Pizza' franchise and 'Häagen-Dazs'.
 During this period he succeeded in significantly boosting the activities of the pizzeria chain.

 Between 1997 and 2001 he was CEO of 'Bezeq International', a period characterized by the opening of the market to competition in international calling and the company entered the field of internet access provision.